mnaoumov/obsidian-better-markdown-links/README.md

 This plugin adds the ability to convert all links in an individual note or the entire vault.

+## Automatic Link Conversion

+This plugin adds the ability to automatically convert all new links entered manually to the selected format.

 ## Installation

 - `Better Markdown Links` is not available in [the official Community Plugins repository](https://obsidian.md/plugins) yet.